Skip to content

 What oil does your car take?

 Affiliate disclosure: CarCareTruth is reader-supported.
-As an Amazon Associate and affiliate partner, we earn from qualifying purchases when you buy through links on this page — at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.
+We may also earn commissions from other retailers linked on this page, at no extra cost to you.
 Affiliate revenue never influences our scores or rankings.
 Full disclosure

 Pick your model year to start.